 Effect

-to define an abstract method meth
+Uses the addition ABSTRACT to define an abstract method meth.

-is allowed only in abstract classes, not in interfaces.
+The addition ABSTRACT is allowed only in abstract classes, not in interfaces.

 An abstract method is not implemented in the implementation section of its class.
 To implement an abstract method, it must be redefined in a

-specific subclass using the addition REDEFINITION
+specific subclass using the addition REDEFINITION.

 Notes